velopack/velopack.fusion/README.md

 # Velopack Fusion

-Velopack is an installer and automatic update framework for cross-platform desktop applications.
+[Velopack](https://velopack.io) is an installer and automatic update framework for cross-platform desktop applications.

 Fusion is the home for client libraries which assist developers integrating their applications with [Velopack](https://velopack.io).
-Fusion also provides a simple command line interface for downloading and staging updates, so if your language does not have a client library you can still use the CLI.
+Fusion also provides a simple command line interface for downloading and staging updates, so if your language does not have a client library you can still use the CLI to integrate your app.

 ## Documentation / Getting Started
 The full Velopack documentation for the framework is available at [https://velopack.io/docs](https://velopack.io/docs), however there may be some additional library-specific documentation linked below.